 Zero-day attacks refer to the exploitation of vulnerabilities that are unknown to software vendors, making them particularly difficult to detect and prevent.
 These attacks can be launched by state-sponsored actors, terrorist groups, or cybercriminals for political, ideological, or financial gain.
-Zero-day attacks particularly are concerning because they can be used to steal sensitive data, disrupt critical infrastructure, or launch widespread cyber attacks.
+Zero-day attacks are particularly concerning because they can be used to steal sensitive data, disrupt critical infrastructure, or launch widespread cyberattacks.